wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         This file specifies the details for each chain where you plan to deploy your contracts, including the RPC URL, the token bridge address, the Wormhole relayer, and the Wormhole core contract.

+        !!! note
+            You can add your desired chains to this file by specifying the required fields for each chain.
+In this example, we're using the Avalanche Fuji and Celo Alfajores TestNets.

 2. Write the Deployment Script:

     You’ll need a script to automate the deployment of your contracts.
 Let’s create the deployment script.